-On December 19, 2011, an article in the December 12, 2011 early edition of the Proceedings of the National Academy of Sciences in the United States reported that the Company's investigational drug, LB-205, was shown to have therapeutic potential in a laboratory model of the genetic illness Gaucher's disease.
+On December 19, 2011, an article in the December 12, 2011edition of the Proceedings of the National Academy of Sciences in the United States reported that the Company's investigational drug, LB-205, was shown to have therapeutic potential in a laboratory model of the genetic illness Gaucher's disease.
 The Company has patent applications pending on the use of LB-205 for this purpose.

 The Company has demonstrated that lead compounds of both series of drugs are active against a broad spectrum of human cancers in cell culture and against several types of human cancers in animal models.
 The research on new drug treatment was initiated in 2006 with the National Institute of Neurologic Disorders and Stroke (NINDS), National Institutes of Health (NIH) under a continuing Cooperative Research and Development Agreement (CRADA).
 The research at NINDS is being led by Dr. Zhengping Zhuang, an internationally recognized investigator in the molecular pathology of cancer.
 The initial focus of the CRADA was on the most common and uniformly fatal brain tumor of adults, glioblastoma multiforme (GBM).
 The work at NIH has now extended to the most common brain tumor of children, neuroblastoma.
-Because of the propensity of malignant melanoma to metastasize to the brain, recent studies have encompassed studying the effectiveness of drugs developed for the treatment of primary brain tumors to the treatment of melanoma.
+Effective treatment of brain tumors depends upon the ability of compounds to penetrate a physiological barrier (blood-brain barrier) which protects the brain from exposure to potentially toxic substances in the blood.
+Because there is no certainty that the Company's compounds will be active against tumors confined to the brain, the LB-100 compounds have been studied against a variety of common and rare cancer types and have been shown to potentiate the activity of standard anti-cancer drugs in animal models of breast and pancreatic cancer, melanoma, pheochromcytomas and sarcomas.
+Because the LB-100 compounds appear to exert their ability to improve the effectiveness of different forms of chemotherapy by inhibiting a process upon which most in not all cancer cells types depend to survive treatment, the company believes the LB-100 series of compounds may be useful against most if not all cancer types.

 The second class of drugs (LB-200) under development by the Company is the histone deacetylase inhibitors.
-Many pharmaceutical companies are also developing drugs of this type, and at least two companies have an HDACi approved for clinical use, in both cases for the treatment of a type of lymphoma.
+Many pharmaceutical companies are also developing drugs of this type, and at least two companies have HDACi approved for clinical use, in both cases for the treatment of a type of lymphoma.
 Despite this significant competition, the Company has demonstrated that its HDACi have broad activity against many cancer types, have neuroprotective activity, and have anti-fungal activity.
 In addition, these compounds have low toxicity, making them attractive candidates for development.
 It appears that one type of molecule has diverse effects, affecting biochemical processes that are fundamental to the life of the cell, whether they are cancer cells, nerve cells, or even fungal cells.
 The neuroprotective activity of the Company's HDACi has been demonstrated in the test tube in model systems that mimic injury to brain cells such as occurs in stroke and Alzheimer's disease.
 Potentially, this type of protective activity may have application to a broad spectrum of other chronic neurodegenerative diseases, including Parkinson's Disease and Amytrophic Lateral Sclerosis (ALS, or Lou Gehrig's Disease).